Best Survival Packing List To Plan For An Evacuation

 This can be used to combat everything from chapped lips to blistered heels.

-It can also be used as a lubricant or to keep bandages from sticking to wounds.
+It can also be a lubricant to keep bandages from sticking to wounds.

 Survival Bandanas